remla2025-team9/operation/README.md

 - Repository link: https://github.com/remla2025-team9/app-service

 Flask-based web service providing the main API interface.
-Includes a `/healthcheck` route and is configured to run in a Docker container.
+Includes `/healthcheck` and `/version`  routes and is configured to run in a Docker container.
 CI/CD is enabled for automatic tagging, versioning, and image publishing.

 **REPOSITORY SETUP INSTRUCTIONS:**